Bud Cauley

-William Carl "Bud" Cauley III (born March 16, 1990) is an American professional golfer.
+William Carl "Bud" Cauley III (born March 16, 1990) is an American professional golfer who plays on the PGA Tour.

 Early life

-Cauley was born in Daytona Beach, Florida where he was home schooled by his parents.
+Cauley was born on March 16, 1990 in Daytona Beach, Florida, where he was home schooled by his parents.
 He was ranked top-five nationally in junior golf and among top 15 in the world.
 As a junior golfer, Cauley was a member of the 2006 Junior Ryder Cup, and the 2008 USA Junior World Golf Championships team.
 He was also a co-medalist at the 2008 Toyota World Junior Amateur Championships.
 When Cauley moved up to amateur events he was ranked No. 1 in junior golf.

 Amateur career

-Cauley chose to play college golf for the University of Alabama golf team, where he became one of the best in the program's history.
+Cauley played college golf for the University of Alabama golf team, where he became one of the best in the program's history.
 He was a three-time first-team Golfweek All-American during his three years at Alabama.
 He was also a finalist for the Hogan Award, given to the best college golfer, all three years at Alabama.
 Cauley was a member of the 2009 U.S. Walker Cup team, where he posted a 3-0-1 record.
 In 2009, Cauley was the Southeastern Conference's Freshman of the Year.
 That year he captured his first collegiate victory at the United States Collegiate Championship.
 In 2008 he won the Players Amateur, qualifying him for the 2010 Verizon Heritage on the PGA Tour.
 He played in the 2009 and 2010 U.S. Amateur; in 2009 Cauley beat the world's No. 1 amateur, Rickie Fowler, in the first round of match play.
 He also won the Terra Cotta Invitational in 2008.